-Also, when programming with JTAG Programmer, verify that the most current version of software is used.
+Also, when programming with iMPACT software, verify that the most current version of software is used.

 Table 7 describes the TAP controller commands required to configure a Virtex device.
 Refer to Figure 1 for the TAP controller states.
-These TAP controller commands are issued automatically if configuring the part with the JTAG Programmer software.
+These TAP controller commands are issued automatically if configuring the part with the iMPACT software.